-Run a Non-Profit: Keeping Your Tax Exempt Status
+Keeping Your Nonprofit Tax Exempt Status

-Run a Non-Profit: Comply with Corporate Formalities
+Comply with Corporate Formalities

-Run a Non-Profit: Maintain Corporate Records
+Maintain Corporate Records

 After you have all of these records, you should make sure to organize them in an easy-to-manage corporate records book.
-This book should also contain a copy or the articles of incorporation, bylaws, and tax-exempt status documentation from the Internal Revenue Service as well as your state's tax agency.
+This book should also contain a copy or the articles of incorporation, bylaws, and tax-exempt status documentation from the Internal Revenue Service (IRS) as well as your state's tax agency.

-Run a Non-Profit: Know Your Non-profit's Limitations and Restrictions
+Know Your Nonprofit's Limitations and Restrictions

 Equally as important as maintaining detailed and accurate corporate records, your nonprofit corporation must abide by other rules in order to keep and maintain its tax exempt status, some of which are described below.